abredvik/frame-interpolation/README.md

 Let's say the images were taken by two cameras: `camera0` and `camera1`.
 Let's define a number `alpha` representing a point along the line connecting the two cameras, such that `camera0` sits at `alpha=0` and `camera1` sits at `alpha=1`.
 A view halfway between these views would sit at `alpha=0.5`.
+The basis for this algorithm is to use the disparity maps as a forward mapping from one image to the other, so by multiplying the left disparity map by `alpha`, we obtain a mapping from the left image to image `alpha`.
+Similarly, we obtain an estimate of the same image by multiplying the right disparity by `(1 - alpha)`.
+Using these two estimates of the same image, we can merge them into a coherent result by resolving holes caused by occluded regions and removing artifacts.

 ## Algorithm
 1. First, the images and disparity maps are processed to ensure they all have the